Gearbox-protocol/goerli-playground/README.md

 It's also possible to run `npx hardhat run scripts/playgroundDeploy.ts --network localhost --no-compile` to deploy everything in one go

 The deploy progress will be saved in json files (e.g. `.progress.goerli.json`).
-This file is required to pass data from one script to next.
+This file is required to pass data from one script to the next.
 For example, script to deploy yearn vaults will look for deployed DAI and USDC addresses to use as underlying tokens.

 ### Verification